y9rabbito/aroma_programming/README.md

-# Aroma Programming
+# Aroma Programming 😶‍🌫

 ### Program the smell/aroma
 This is the first repository in history to create program realted to generate armona on different code configuration

-Humans have 5 sensory organs - eyes, ears, nose, tongue, and skin.
+Humans have 5 sensory organs - *eyes, ears, nose, tongue, and skin.*

-Humans have brains and we are creating and using AI to replicate the same task.
+Humans have **brains** and we are creating and using AI to replicate the same task.
-Eyes - Related programming already exist, like Image Processing or any Image Kind of Coding and Graphics.
+**Eyes** - Related programming already exist, like Image Processing or any Image Kind of Coding and Graphics.
-Ears - We have successfully processed audio.
+**Ears** - We have successfully processed audio.
-Skin - We have so many ML softwares which can detect skin cancer.
+**Skin** - We have so many ML softwares which can detect skin cancer.

 But we don't have anything related to **smell(nose) or taste(tongue)** programming.
 So I'm urging every researcher and world's famous person to take a look on this repository or create that programming.